 In some cases, the artificial joint may become dislodged and not work as it should.
 When this occurs, another knee replacement is necessary.

-Dr. Burns uses cutting-edge technologies, like robotic-assisted knee replacement, to reduce your risk of complications as much as possible.
+Dr. Baylis uses cutting-edge technologies, like robotic-assisted knee replacement, to reduce your risk of complications as much as possible.

 If you’re having a partial or total knee replacement surgery, your aftercare is essential to a full recovery.
 While you’re still in the hospital, your team gets you moving as soon as possible.